Skip to main content

 [1] A potential problem was defined as a processor who sometimes (in less than 20% of samples tested) had alcohol over 1% ABV in their kombucha and a definite problem was defined as a processor who often (greater than 20% of samples tested) had alcohol over 1% in their kombucha.

 Funding for this study was provided by the BCCDC Foundation for Public Health with matched funding from the Liquor and Cannabis Regulation Branch.
 Testing was conducted by the NSERC’s Canada Research Chair Program through BCIT.
-In-kind contributions were received from the University of British Columbia and regional Health Authority partners.
+In-kind contributions were received from the University of British Columbia and regional health authority partners.

 Listeria in food processing facilities study